Posted by Gary on February 29, 2012

 Psalm 50:15 “Call upon Me in the day of trouble; I shall rescue you, and you will honor Me.”

 Before going, let me help you further by telling you that God doesn’t deal with symptoms but with causes.
 Our messes flow from the condition of our hearts and our relationship with God.
-If you just want God to take away your mess but don’t want to repent and place your life in His hands then I have no hope to offer you.
+If you just want God to take away your mess but don’t want to repent and commit yourself to obeying Him, then I have no hope to offer you.

 Yes, God can do this.
 He will do this.
 “The things that are impossible with men are possible with God” (Luke 18:27).
 Don’t confuse impossible for you with impossible for God.